-The target was increased for one measure and the target for a second measure was changed to reflect a new phase of the activity.
-Three new measures were added related to new legislation and process.
+In 2011-2012 the target was increased for one measure and the targets for three other measures were modified to reflect a change in activity.
+One new measure related to new legislation was added.
 Changes in targets are described in the following reports on specific measures.

-The PGT seeks to meet its performance targets and monitors performance during the year.
+The PGT makes it a priority to meet its performance targets and monitors performance during the year.
 When targets are at risk, available resources are allocated in year to the program area.

-The performance measures are set out in the 2010-2013 PGT Performance Measurement Framework on pages 34-35.
+The performance measures are set out in the 2011-2014 PGT Performance Measurement Framework on pages 31-32.